Posted on April 28th, 2014

 Meanwhile, I found a volunteer position as a moderator and staff writer at ToonZone, an animation news and discussion site, because I’m a rather knowledgeable anime and manga fan.
 I’ve made a lot of good friends through this work, and it’s kept my writing skills sharp.

-You know what, maybe these interviews, media mentions and reviews of my CDs can explain me better:
+You know what, maybe these interviews, media mentions and reviews of my CDs can explain at least some aspects of me better:

 - Hipster Please Finds my album Animatic to be a mixed bag.